Ferries from Dublin to Holyhead

 Both Stena Line and Irish Ferries sail from Dublin to Holyhead.

-In total there is up to nine daily sailings from Dublin to Holyhead and you can choose to cruise across the Irish sea in just over 3 hours or take the Irish Ferries fast ferry, the Dublin Swift, that sails you from Dublin to Holyhead in under 2 hours.
+In total there is up to eight daily sailings from Dublin to Holyhead and you can choose to cruise across the Irish sea in just over 3 hours or take the Irish Ferries fast ferry, the Dublin Swift, that sails you from Dublin to Holyhead in under 2 hours.

 Dublin to Holyhead Ferries